 Advanced Configuration and Power Interface (ACPI) is an open standard that defines a mechanism for operating systems to discover and configure hardware components, and actively perform device and platform power management.
 ACPI code is written in the ACPI Source Language (ASL) and typically shipped as a binary component in the form of a bytecode called ACPI Machine Language (AML) in the platform firmware.

-Today’s ACPI firmware can call services implemented by privileged firmware by using the SW invocation mechanism.
+Today’s ACPI firmware can call services implemented by privileged firmware by using a software defined invocation mechanism.

 Privileged Firmware Usages